Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Oh, a couple of names.

-I can give you the first names and see if you can finish it off.
+I could give you the first names and see if you can finish it off.

 Chris?